despawnedd/AscentViewer/README.md

 ### Linux

 * Install Python 3.7 or higher.
-The recommeneded way to do so is by installing it using a package manager, such as apt (`apt install python3`).
+The recommended way to do so is by installing it using a package manager, such as apt (`apt install python3`).
 Note: using a package manager might require administrator access.
 * You might also have to install qt5-default (for apt, the command is `apt install qt5-default`).
 * Run `python3 -m pip install -r requirements.txt`.
 * Run [ascv.py](source/ascv.py).